Warning: Late repayment can cause you serious money problems. For help, go to moneyhelper.org.uk

 If you have a student loan and earn over the minimum amount required to begin making repayments, you may see that this is taken away from your salary, too.

-There are also other deductions that could occur.
+There are also other deductions that could occur, such as a court order or child maintenance payments.

 Do employers have to pay you on payday?